|

 medical, surgical, or orthopaedic

 injuries/issues.
-However even small amounts
+However even small

-of therapy have proven to decrease post-ICU
+amounts of therapy have proven to decrease

-lengths of stay and more quickly improve a
+post-ICU lengths of stay and more quickly

-this stage can help ensure that patients are
+Interventions at this stage can help ensure

-prepared for a higher level of activity when
+that patients are prepared for a higher

-they are medically stabilized.
-Prevention
+level of activity when they are medically

-of complications that would inhibit patients
+complications that would inhibit patients

 from reaching their full potential is the